Board

 The Board oversees the management of the organization in a manner that fosters continued organizational health and viability.
 Board work is guided by the mission, vision and strategic priorities of the organization.

 Board members are appointed by the Missoula County Commissioners.
 All members serve for renewable terms of three years, with a maximum of nine years of service.
-Committees include Advancement, Advocacy, Board Governance, Executive, Finance and 406 Financial Services.
+Committees include Executive, Finance, Governance, Advisory Council, Advancement and Advocacy.

 Meet the Board!